gbonker/calendar_react/README.md

+## Calendar

+This application calls Stanza's GraphQL API and renders the results about the calendar's name and events in a responsive, modern and accessible way.
+While it waits for the results from the `GET` request to return to the client, it renders a spinner in the middle of the screen.

+## Stack

+- React, version 15.6.1
+- Apollo
+- GraphQL
+- Bootstrap, version 3.3.7
+- Stanza API

+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>